TIBCOSoftware/snappydata/docs/concepts/sde/stratified_sampling.md

 * When the accuracy of queries is not acceptable, add more samples using the common columns used in GroupBy/Where clauses as mentioned above.
 The system automatically picks the appropriate sample.

-!!!Note:
+!!!
+Note
-	The value of the QCS column should not be empty or set to null for stratified sampling, or an error may be reported when the query is executed.</Note>
+	The value of the QCS column should not be empty or set to null for stratified sampling, or an error may be reported when the query is executed.